WelterRocks/ecophacs/README.md

 to the [Sucks](https://github.com/wpietri/sucks) project.

 # News
+- **2020-10-21** Added bumper compat.
+Now, it is possible to use EcoPhacs with bumper.
+Added some compatibility code to make EcoPhacs work with the bumper server project.
 - **2020-10-17** EcoPhacs-MQTT release.
 The first beta version of the EcoPhacs-MQTT daemon has been released.
 Now, it is possible to connect your Ecovacs Deebot directly to a MQTT broker, which is e.g. useful to control and supervise your Ecovacs